MarkMichon1/BitGlitter-Python/README.md

 between preferred configs.
 Learn more below in the **Preset Configuration** section.

 `stream_name=''` **Required** argument to name your stream, which will be printed out on the screen of whoever reads the file, along with other stream data.
+TODO: 150 char max

 `stream_description=''` serves as a text field to optionally put a description for the stream.